kohlkopf/kohlkopf.github.io/_posts/2018-12-20-jekyll_dev.md

 ### It has a fully featured editor

 RStudio is built for coding.
 It has syntax highlighting and useful development shortcuts.
+It even has spell-check

 ---